Orchid Island: Prehistory

-Based on genetic studies, Orchid Island was settled by the ancestors of the Tao people during the Austronesian Expansion (approximately 4000 BP) from the mainland of Taiwan.
+Based on genetic studies, Orchid Island was settled by the ancestors of the Tao people during the Austronesian Expansion (approximately 4000 BP).
 They maintained close contact through trade and intermarriage with the Ivatan people of the neighboring Batanes Islands of the Philippines until the beginning of the Colonial Era.
+These genetic studies are also attested by Tao oral history, which narrates that their ancestors originated from the Ivatan people of the Batanes islands.

-Great Qing
+Independence

 The island first appears on surviving charts in the 17th century, when it was noted by Japanese sailors.
+The island was independent from major powers, but had trade contacts with the Batanes islands.

 The island was visited by a surveying party from in 1867.
 In the early 1870s, William Campbell saw the island from aboard the Daphne, and wrote:

 We had a very stormy passage, so much so, that my servant boy and the Chinese preacher (Chiu Paw-ha) who accompanied me, were dead sick during the seven days we were at sea.
 While laboring off the Island of Botel Tobago, our mainsail was torn in pieces; and, for several days, every other great sea we faced threatened to engulf us.
 I was sorry for the poor ship-hands, who had to work hard, and be content with mere snatches of time for food and sleep.
 It was only through repeated drenchings, and with firm holding on, that I succeeded in getting a good look at the land which came now and then into view.

 Every one was interested as we approached Botel Tobago.
 The last European visit to it was by a surveying party from H.M.S.
 Sylvia in 1867.
 It stands about twenty-six miles out from the south-eastern end of Formosa, is seven and a half miles long, and densely peopled by an aboriginal race.
 We saw their huts, and could make out rows of little canoes or rafts drawn up on the beach.

 Imperial Japan

-During Japan's rule of Taiwan, its government declared Kōtō Island an ethnological research area off-limits to the general public.
+During Japan's rule of Taiwan, the island was known by the name "Kōtō", the Japanese pronunciation of the Chinese spelling 紅頭 ("red head").
+The government at the time declared Kōtō Island to be an ethnological research area off-limits to the general public.